 When one or more of your teeth are missing, it's more than just a cosmetic issue — missing teeth can cause other teeth to shift out of place.
 This can result in more tension when biting, increased pain during chewing, or even the impairment of speech.
 A dental bridge restores the appearance and health of your mouth by covering spaces with a false tooth supported by either your natural teeth, dental implants, or a combination of both.
 At Dental Health in Brattleboro, VT, our board-certified Dental Health Team offers dental bridges with top-quality materials that will help to restore your beautiful smile.
-If you have gaps in your smile, please schedule a consultation with Dental Health to learn more about your restoration options with dental bridges.
+If you have gaps in your smile, please schedule a consultation at our family dental practice to learn more about your restoration options with dental bridges.

 "Excellent dentist.
 Compassionate and caring.
 Everything explained well and she's highly skilled."- Anonymous / Healthgrades / Jul 03, 2018